-Click here for information about our upcoming Sessions.
+Click here to Register for our Sessions.

 CanPowerSkate is an action-packed, high energy instructional power skating program geared to hockey and ringette skaters that focuses on balance, power, agility, speed and endurance.
 Skills, techniques and conditioning drills are taught in a progressive format that emphasizes how the skills apply to game situations.
 CanPowerSkate provides an alternative to figure skating and is an excellent complement for those athletes playing on hockey or ringette teams.
 Its unique skill award program provides incentives and motivation for skaters to continue to achieve.

 CanPowerSkate is geared to skaters aged approximately six or older who already have basic forward and backward skating skills (they must be able to skate the length of the rink using alternate strides) and are able to stop on command without use of the boards.
 For safety reasons participants should wear full hockey/ringette equipment that is CSA approved.
 The coach to skater ratio is 1:10.